 In contrast, a syntax is dealt with local information.
 The likelihood of the current word heavily depends on the preceding words.
-This local information depends on the word ordering whereas the global information does not depend on word ordering.
+This local information depends on the word order whereas the global information does not depend on word order.

 RNN-based language models attempt to capture sequential information.
 It models a word joint distribution as .
 The Markov assumption is necessary to keep the inference tractable.
 The shortcoming is the limitation of the context windows.
 The higher order Markov assumption makes an inferencing becomes more difficult.

 The neural network language model avoids Markov assumption by modeling a conditional probability where .
 Basically, is a summarization of the preceding words and it uses this information to predict the current word.
 The RNN-based language model works pretty well but it has difficulty with long-range dependency due to the difficulty in optimization and overfitting.